-This project created a planning algorithm to enable dynamic replanning and the tracking of a moving target without the robot coming to a halt.
-A rolling window approach splits the robot’s path into two sections, referred to as the committed path and the uncommitted path.
+A major portion of this project involved the creation of a dynamic replanning algorithm to track a moving target without the robot coming to a halt.
+At the heart of the algorithm is a rolling window which divides the robot’s path into two sections, referred to as the committed path and the uncommitted path.